MahdiGhorbani98/WeatherApp/README.md

 # Weather App

-The Weather App is a Web app that lets you enter a city into the input and see weather information about it. <br/>
+The Weather App is a web app in which you can search a city name and receive the city's weather information.
 🎯 In the near future, I hope to implement autocomplete for city names.

 Watch the project [live](https://benevolent-peony-08aae5.netlify.app/)